jfalkinburg/ECE383_slides/L8/slides.md

 ## Look-Ahead Output Circuit

 - Output buffer introduces one-clock delay
-- The “next” value of Moore output can be obtained by using state_next signal
+- The "next" value of Moore output can be obtained by using `state_next` signal
 - Buffer the next value cancel out the one-clock delay
 - More systematic and easier to revise and maintain